team-carepay/java-template-engine/documentation.md

 	Evaluates arg1 % arg2
 ```

-For simpler multi-way equality tests, eq (only) accepts two or more arguments and compares the second and subsequent to the first, returning in effect
+For simpler multi-way equality tests, eq (only) accepts two or more arguments and compares the
+second and after to the first, returning in effect

 `arg1 == arg2 || arg1 == arg3 || arg1 == arg4 ...`